Lorica/uc-design-system/.github/CONTRIBUTING.md

 ## 💥 Major Release Cycles

-Lunar abides semantic versioning with the exception of major releases, as they are split into monthly cycles.
+uc-design-system abides semantic versioning with the exception of major releases, as they are split into monthly cycles.
 If no breaking changes have occurred within the past month, the release will simply be skipped.